Talking about tomorrow

 Benefits and entitlements

-The law assumes all 16-year-olds manage their own finances unless they don’t have capacity.
-If you feel your young person will struggle, you should call the Department of Work and Pensions to ask about becoming their appointee so you can do this on their behalf.
-You should also consider getting guardianship or Power of Attorney for finance in place, particularly if your child might have income or capital other than benefits – for example, property inherited from a family member.
+The law assumes that all 16-year-olds can manage their own finances unless they don’t have capacity.
+If you feel your young person will struggle, you should ask about becoming an appointee so you can do this on their behalf.
+You should also consider getting Guardianship or Power of Attorney in place, particularly if your child might have income, savings or capital aside from benefits – for example, property inherited from a family member.

 Get a finance health check